Warzuponus/mcp-jira/README.md

 # MCP Jira with Scrum Master Features

 A Python-based Model Context Protocol (MCP) server for Jira that includes enhanced Scrum Master and Executive Assistant capabilities.
+This MCP implementation allows Claude to interact with Jira, manage sprints, and provide Scrum Master assistance.

 ## Features